TerlanMemmedov/AWS-Installation-and-Configuration/README.md

 Installing AWS on Ubuntu and Configuration
 <br />

-Just go to the AWS.md file
+Just open the AWS.md file